Deobandi movement: Deobandi jihadism

 Deobandi jihadism pertains to a militant interpretation of Islam that draws upon the teachings of the Deobandi movement.
 The Deobandi movement underwent three waves of armed conflict.
 The first wave resulted in the establishment of an Islamic territory centered on Thana Bhawan by the movement's elders during the Indian Rebellion of 1857, prior to the founding of Darul Uloom Deoband.
 Imdadullah Muhajir Makki served as the Amir al-Mu'minin of this Islamic territory, Rashid Ahmad Gangohi as the Chief justice, and Muhammad Qasim Nanautavi as the Commander-in-chief.
 However, following the British victory over the Deobandi forces in the Battle of Shamli, the territory fell.
 After the establishment of Darul Uloom Deoband, Mahmud Hasan Deobandi initiated the second wave.
-He attempted to mobilize an armed resistance against the British through various initiatives, including the formation of the Samratut Tarbiat.
+He attempted to mobilise an armed resistance against the British through various initiatives, including the formation of the Samratut Tarbiat.
 When the British uncovered his Silk Letter Movement, they arrested him and held him captive in Malta.
 Following his release, he and his followers entered mainstream politics and actively participated in the democratic process.
 In the late 1970s, the Pakistan–Afghan border became the epicenter of the Deobandi jihadist movement's third wave, which was fueled by the Soviet–Afghan War.
-Under the auspices of President Zia-ul-Haq, its expansion occurred through various madrasas, such as Darul Uloom Haqqania and Jamia Uloom-ul-Islamia, with political support provided by Jamiat Ulema-e-Islam (S).
-Trained militants from the Pakistan–Afghan border participated in the Afghan jihad and later formed various organizations, including the Taliban.
+Under the auspices of President Muhammad Zia-ul-Haq, its expansion occurred through various madrasas, such as Darul Uloom Haqqania and Jamia Uloom-ul-Islamia, with political support provided by Jamiat Ulema-e-Islam (S).
+Trained militants from the Pakistan–Afghan border participated in the Afghan jihad and later formed various organisations, including the Taliban.
 The most prominent example of Deobandi jihadism is the Taliban, who established Islamic rule in Afghanistan.
 Sami-ul-Haq, the head of Jamiat Ulema-e-Islam (S), is regarded as the "father of the Taliban."

-Organizations
+Organisations

 Jamiat Ulema-I-Hind

-Jamiat Ulema-e-Hind is one of the leading Deobandi organizations in India.
-It was founded in British India in 1919 by Ahmad Saeed Dehlavi, Sanaullah Amritsari and several other scholars including Kifayatullah Dehlawi who was elected its first president.
+Jamiat Ulema-e-Hind is one of the leading Deobandi organisations in India.
+It was founded in British India in 1919 by Ahmad Saeed Dehlavi, Sanaullah Amritsari and several other scholars including Kifayatullah Dehlawi who was elected its first interim president.
 The Jamiat has propounded a theological basis for its nationalistic philosophy.
 Their thesis is that Muslims and non-Muslims have entered upon a mutual contract in India since independence, to establish a secular state.
 The Constitution of India represents this contract.

 Jamiat Ulema-e-Islam

-Jamiat Ulema-e-Islam (JUI) is a Deobandi organization, part of the Deobandi movement.
-The JUI formed when members broke from the Jamiat Ulema-e-Hind in 1945 after that organization backed the Indian National Congress against the Muslim League's lobby for a separate Pakistan.
+Jamiat Ulema-e-Islam (JUI) is a Deobandi organisation, part of the Deobandi movement.
+The JUI formed when members broke from the Jamiat Ulema-e-Hind in 1945 after that organisation backed the Indian National Congress against the Muslim League's lobby for a separate Pakistan.
 The first president of the JUI was Shabbir Ahmad Usmani.